In today’s post, I will provide a comprehensive Amway Review.

 Amway is the “God Father” of network marketing.
 That’s how I think of them anyway.
 They trace their roots back to the 1950s.
 Jay Van Andel and Rich DeVoss were successful Nutrilite distributors at the time.
 They founded the American Way Company (Amway for short) in Ada, Michigan in 1959.
 Their first product was the L.O.C.
 Cleaner.

 Within a few short years the company expanded into Canada (1962).
 In the 1970s they acquired Nutrilite and expanded into several other countries, including Australia.
 By the 1980s the company reached the $1 billion mark in annual sales.
 By the 1980s they had more than one million distributors worldwide and did business in more than 20 countries.

-By the 1990s the company was in full swing and at all time high in popularity.
-Amway continues to grow each year and expand into new international markets.
+By the 1990’s the company was in full swing and at all time high in popularity.
+Amway continues to thrive each year and expand into new international markets.
 They are definitely the “big dog” in our industry.

 The Amway Products

 The Amway products are phenomenal.
-I know people who have been using the products for 30 or 40 years, and they’re just customers.
-I left the company more than 10 years ago and I still use the products.
+I know people who have been using the products for 30 or 40-years, and they’re just customers.
+I left the company more than 15-years ago and I still use several of their the products.
 To me, that speaks volumes.